Types and Examples of NoSQL Databases

 Features of NoSQL

-Unlike relational databases, where data is stored in relations, different data models in NoSQL databases make them flexible to manage data.
+Unlike relational databases, where data is stored in relations, different big data analytics solutions and data models in NoSQL databases make them flexible to manage data.
 Each data model is designed for specific requirements.

 Examples of data models include document, graph, wide-column, and key-value.